marbel008/R_project/README.md

 To run this project, the user needs to input the RNA sequencing file derived from an experiment using the bovine as specie.

 ## Required Datasets
-The function should executed using the "dataTrain.txt" file and the "Biomarker_bo "found in the datasets folder.
+The function should executed using the "dataTrain.txt" file and the "Biomarker_bo.txt" found in the datasets folder.
 An example dataset is inside the Example folder (both inside the data folder)

+##Results
+Results will be find in the results folder

 ```
 .